Get Involved at Espanola High School!

 Espanola High School believes a student can function more successfully in school with a provided breakfast and be actively involved in the school community.
 The program is funded primarily by Better Beginnings, Better Futures and has also received support from the generosity of local businesses.
 The program is coordinated by teacher and community volunteers and is always looking for more support.

-If you would like to volunteer or contribute to this worthwhile program please call Christina Spencer at 705.869.1590 ext.
-6265.
+If you would like to volunteer or contribute to this worthwhile program please call the high school at 705+-869-1590.